gro-intelligence/api-client/api/client/samples/similar_regions/README.md

 ## Data volume and cache

 This application may use a lot of data from the Gro API depending on the search area and granularity, e.g. up to ~1 billion data points when working at the district level for the whole world.
 Setting a persistent local cache via `data_dir` is highly recommended to avoid unnecessary repeat downloads from the Gro API.
+The cache will incrementally update on each run if additional data is needed for e.g. new regions or metrics.
+To force a re-download of all data, delete the files in data_dir or use a different directory.

 ## Usage